Virginia Birding and Wildlife Trail

 - Visit Website

-Site CAP05: Point of Rocks Park
+Site CAP05: R. Garland Dodd Park at Points of Rocks

 From Battery Dantzler Park, return to SR 10 and travel west to SR 10/Hundred Street and Old Stage Road.
 At the stoplight, turn left onto Old Stage Road and travel south for 0.8 miles.
 Turn left onto Old Bermuda Hundred Road and drive 0.7 miles to Ramblewood Road.
 Turn right on Ramblewood Road/Rt.
 617; drive for 2.1 miles and then turn left onto Enon Church Road/Rt.
 746. Proceed 0.1 miles to the park entrance.
 Physical Address: 201 Enon Church Road, Chester, VA 23836.